 If you think you might be eligible for a fast-track application, please contact us at firstname.lastname@example.org.

-It is a condition of your entry to the 2023 Ashden Awards that Ashden has the right to publicise your involvement through its communications channels (including but not limited to its website, social media platforms and ceremony programme).
+It is a condition of your entry to the 2024 Ashden Awards that Ashden has the right to publicise your involvement through its communications channels (including but not limited to its website, social media platforms, press releases and ceremony programme).
 All shortlisted applicants, finalists and particularly winners may be required by Ashden to participate in publicity opportunities such as media interviews.

-To maximise the impact of our Awards, we announce our shortlist, finalist and winners on.
+To maximise the impact of our Awards, we announce our shortlist, finalists and winners on specific dates.
 If you reach the shortlisting stage, or win an Ashden Award, we ask you not to publicise this fact until the date set by us.
 Our communications team will work closely with you on this.

 Eligible applications will be judged against the following general criteria:

-If you are selected as a finalist, we will get in touch to arrange a visit to assess your work.
-For applicants based in the UK, the judging visit usually takes a whole day, and involves one or two people from Ashden and sometimes a representative from the funder of the award.
+If you are selected as a finalist, we will get in touch to arrange a virtual assessment of your work.
+For applicants based in the UK, the judging visit will probably take half a day.
+It will involve one or two people from Ashden.

 As an Ashden Award winner, we ask you to: